המעבר לענן IaaS

 For executives: Moving to the cloud is a business opportunity for improvement, savings, and flexibility.
 But success depends on proper execution.
 Don’t expect the cloud to solve all your problems on its own.
 Invest in planning, connectivity, security, and backups – that’s the difference between failure and success in the cloud.

-Cybersecurity & IT – Two Worlds, One Solution
+Cybersecurity and IT – Two Words, One Solution